-One advantage of Smokey over the video surveillance is that it can work in NLOS propagation.
-We evaluate the performance of Smokey under the LOS, NLOS and throughwall scenarios, as illustrated in Fig. 16.
+1) Impact of NLOS Propagation: One advantage of Smokey over the video surveillance is that it can work in NLOS propagation.
+We evaluate the performance of Smokey under the LOS, NLOS and through-wall scenarios, as illustrated in Fig. 19.
 The experiments are conducted in the apartment.
-For through-wall scenario, the transmitter and receiver are placed at "Location C" shown in Fig. 11.
-We plot the ROC curves of Smokey under those scenarios in Fig. 15.
-As expected, the accuracy degrades moderately in the NLOS scenario and drop sharply in the through-wall scenario.
-Given the FPR of 0.01, the TPRs are 0.946, 0.567 and 0.304 for LOS, NLOS and through-wall scenarios respectively.
-These results reveal that Smokey is robust to the NLOS and through-wall scenarios.
-But it is more appropriate for the non-through-wall scenarios including both LOS and NLOS propagations.
+For through-wall scenario, the transmitter and receiver are placed at "Location C" shown in Fig. 13.
+We first equip the receiver with only one antenna.
+We plot the ROC curves of Smokey with one antenna under different scenarios in Fig. 20.
+As expected, the accuracy degrades moderately in the NLOS scenario and drops sharply in the through-wall scenario.
+This is because the concrete wall causes significant attenuation and one antenna is not robust enough.
+Given the FPR of 0.01, the TPRs are 0.946, 0.567 and 0.304 for LOS, NLOS and through-wall scenarios, respectively.
+The results reveal that Smokey with one antenna is effective but more appropriate for the non-through-wall scenarios.